 - Leaning skills that are relevant.
-Being happy - Enjoys every minute - Setting suited to individual needs/ receives attention - o Being happy and settled at school.
-Letters, numbers - o Learning, retaining information, understanding, social interactions & making friends - o Fun, enjoyment, stimulating and person centered to a child's needs - o Developing social skills and improving developmentally - o Learns at own pace and enjoys class & has fun with his friends - o To be happy.
-Life skills should underpin all subjects - o To learn independence skills - That he feels included, lots of fine motor skills, yes/no -right/wrong, everyday activities - Learning skills for their future - Learning to be aware of what is dangerous and self-care skills - Getting exactly what he needs - Having fun and making progress - He can enjoy and achieve - To achieve what she is capable of.
+Being happy - Enjoying every minute - o Setting suited to individual needs/ receives attention - Being happy and settled at school.
+Learning letters and numbers - o Learning, retaining information, understanding, social interactions & making friends - o Fun, enjoyment, stimulating and person centered to a child's needs - o Developing social skills and improving developmentally - o Learns at own pace and enjoys class & has fun with his friends - o To be happy.
+Life skills should underpin all subjects - o To learn independence skills - o That he feels included, lots of fine motor skills, yes/no -right/wrong, everyday activities - Learning skills for their future - o Learning to be aware of what is dangerous and self-care skills - Getting exactly what he needs - Having fun and making progress - He can enjoy and achieve - o To achieve what she is capable of.
 Would not want her to be pushed too far to fail.
 I feel non-academic is equally as important as academic